 In late 1933, the Estate was leased for five years to the Ealing Studios film producer, Sir Michael Balcon.
 It was Sir Michael who gave Alfred Hitchcock his first film Directorship and Hitchcock was said to be a frequent visitor to Henden during this time.
 In 1937, when Sir Michael still held the lease, the Estate was put up for sale again and was bought by Robert Spear Hudson MP, later Viscount Hudson, who became Sir Winston Churchill’s Agriculture Minister in 1940.
 He went on to sell the place in 1939 to Geoffrey Philcox.
 According to Mr. Philcox, the farm was then in a derelict condition, although this description did not extend to what was regarded as a lovely Italianate terrace, which lay close to the Manor house.
 Sadly this garden was dug up during the Second World War as part of the “Dig for Victory” campaign to assist in the production of food for the war effort.

 Since the Second World War, Henden passed through several owners until 1978 when Ron Scott bought the Estate, fully restoring the house and moat at considerable expense and adding a swimming pool and garage complex as well as some greenhouses and a tennis court.
 Mr. Scott sold the house in 1992 to Roger Sparks a property developer.
 We bought the estate in June 1997.
 In 2008, we added to the land by buying three large fields to the north of the Estate.
 These were bought back into the Estate having previously been sold in 1976.
 We also bought a small, adjacent field to the south.
-In 2013, we bought a further 18 acres of land within quarter of a mile of the Estate to give us more land on which to grow feed for our animals.
+In 2013, we bought a further 18 acres of land within quarter of a mile of the Estate.